care-group/Pepper-Docker/README.md

 View it from https://localhost:5000/

-Refer https://github.com/carolsanthosh/Pepper-Robot.git on how to use it
+Refer https://github.com/carolsanthosh/Pepper-Robot.git for instructions to use